When do we recommend Microsoft Dynamics 365?

 For each of those companies, they need technology to drive and manage their sales process.
 The sales team are the primary users, so I tend to lean toward Microsoft Dynamics 365 for these companies.

 However, if your users are focused more on the X, meaning not just sales but everything else, we generally recommend P2xRM, a custom XRM system at an affordable cost.
+And if you like the look and feel of Dynamics 365 but are looking for more basic functionality, CRMPlus365 might be a better fit.

 By Steve Pestillo, P2 Automation